praktikantonelli/promethea/README.md

 2. Launch the debugger by opening `main.rs` and pressing F5

 Theoretically, it should be possible to automatically launch the Vite dev server when debugging starts, but I haven't managed it yet.

+Also works in VS Code by starting vite server with `pnpm vite` and then clicking the "Debug" button in main function